SeanLMcCullough/clubworx-challenge/README.md

 ![Screenshot](./assets/screenshot_full.png)

 My submission for the Clubworx technical challenge to build a basic gym search API and Web App.
-My implementation uses React and Node.JS (express) in order to simplify the type rese between the two without introducing OpenAPI.
+My implementation uses React and Node.JS (express) in order to simplify the type reuse between the two without introducing OpenAPI.

 My implementation is 90% manually coded, with 10% Claude to help solve some tricky bugs and issues with Leaflet.